iscc/iscc-sct/README.md

 splitting at lexically sensible boundaries with an overlap of up to 48 tokens.
 See [text-splitter](https://github.com/benbrandt/text-splitter).

-Cross document chunk matching via granular Simprints can likely be improved significantly with a semantically aware and shift resistant chunking strategy.
+Cross-document chunk matching via granular Simprints can likely be improved significantly with a semantically aware and shift-resistant chunking strategy.
 Better shift resistance would improve the chances that the bounderies detected for semantically similar text sequences in different documents are aligned.